OctopusDeploy/Architecture/Decisions/20200803-EnvelopeResources.md

 # Executive Summary

-The Octopus API will leverage an _enveloped resource_ model for transferring resource and domain information to enable modelling of domain interactions.
+Octopus Server will leverage an _envelope resource_ model for transferring resource and domain information to enable the modelling of domain interactions on its API.

 # Detail